 You make this change and I guarantee that within a few weeks, you’ll be a different (better) person.
 Talk to me if you find this change difficult, I’ll walk you through the process.
 I am more than happy to be your buddy, even crusader in this change.
 That’s how important I consider it!

-But if you simply want to do a clean-up of your social circle, I recommend the following exercises –
+If you want to do a clean-up of your social circle, I recommend the following exercises -

 Nurture your mind, body, and soul with healthy content.
 Run a mental, digital, and social detox to free yourself from poison that eats into your creativity, intellect, and even your humanity.